msalaho1/llm-reliability-rag-prototype/retrieval_service/README.md

 # Retrieval Service

-# note : I was not able to record the walkthrough video before the submission deadline.
-I included written walkthrough notes in the repository, including submission notes and Loom talking points, so the implementation decisions and tradeoffs are documented clearly.

 Minimal retrieval-augmented answering service built with FastAPI.
 It uses a small handwritten corpus, lexical retrieval, one practical guardrail, and a very simple answer synthesizer that leans on the top-ranked snippet.

 This service is intentionally small.
 The goal was to show a complete retrieval path with one endpoint, one guardrail, one ranking comparison, and enough operational thinking to justify the choices.